icearla16-hub/bcog-final_project/README.md

 This will require the following functions:
 - read_questions(): Read the questions file.
 Display questions one-at-a-time when prompted.
 - read_options(): Read the answer options file.
 Display options either on or above buttons in the interface frame, but do not indicate a, b, or c (those are just for our organization).
 - Add user responses to a .csv or list.
-Loop through and find the mode, which will determine the final outcome.
+Loop through and find the mode (maybe 1, 2, 3 is easier than a, b, c?), which will determine the final outcome.
 - Display the user's final outcome.

 ## Group Members + Github Usernames